 Time to get fancy!
 I have always loved creme brulee, and have always thought of it as a highly complex dish.
-Once I decided that I wanted to make it though, I realised that perhaps it wasn’t that difficult – rather the gas torch just makes it look extremely flash, and I suppose you could get it wrong if the custard mixture were to separate.
+Once I decided that I wanted to make it though, I realised that perhaps it wasn’t that difficult – rather the gas torch just makes it look extremely flash.
+The risk in its success lies in whether or not the custard mixture separates.
 I have made it a few times now, and have started experimenting with some different flavours.
 I definitely think it’s hard to go past creme brulee in it’s most pure form though – just good ol’ vanilla bean.
 If you want to make creme brulee, you should make it the night before you want to serve it so that it can set over night and all you have to worry about on the day is the sugar layer.

 - 250 ml cream